 You should see output similar to the following:

-The resources of the server instance will ultimately determine what type of load is acceptable, however if you see a load higher than 10, and the server is performing slowly you’ll need to further investigate what is causing the load.
+The resources of the server instance will ultimately determine what type of load is acceptable.
+However, if you see a load higher than 10 and the server performs slowly, you'll need to investigate further what is causing the load.

 Process Manager (WHM)

-If you have WHM you can use check the load of the server simply by logging in, as the load is generally displayed on the main page.
+If you have WHM, you can check the server's load simply by logging in, as the load is generally displayed on the main page.

-For a more in depth look at each process and their resource usage you can use the Process Manager in WHM.
+For a more in-depth look at each process and its resource usage, you can use the Process Manager in WHM.

-With the Process Manager you can Kill processes or trace them, as well as simply get an idea of the resource utilization of each process.
+With the Process Manager, you can Kill processes or trace them and get an idea of the resource utilization of each process.

 Check Apache